Electrical Injuries in Emergency Medicine

 Transfer

-All patients with a history of exposure to high-voltage electricity and patients with significant burns should be transferred to a specialized burn center for further inpatient treatment and rehabilitation.
+All patients with a history of exposure to high-voltage electricity and all patients with significant burns should be transferred to a specialized burn center for further inpatient treatment and rehabilitation.

 Pediatric patients with significant oral burns should be transferred to a pediatric burn center.
 Patients with minor oral burns who have close follow-up can be discharged.